GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Large Scene Generation

 \paragraph{Chunk Window Positioning.} Another practical consideration is the placement of the prediction target within the sliding window.
 During training, the model learns to predict columns at arbitrary positions inside the local context.
 At inference time, we exploit this flexibility to balance the amount of history behind the prediction with the available local context.
-Specifically, assuming the chunk coordinates $(0,0,z)$ describe the corner column which is last in sequence, we generate along the $y$ direction with $y \in [5,10)$, which provides sufficient context on both sides while allowing up to five columns to be produced in a single sampling call.
+In particular, we generate up to 5 columns at a time, starting from $y$ at the chunk center.
 We also aim to predict around $x=5$, allowing each local window to resemble the distribution of training chunks due to the unknown section.
 Together, these choices yield a stable, well-conditioned generation frontier during large scene synthesis.

+\paragraph{Resampling and degradation.} Training chunks can contain relatively sparse geometry, which may lead to empty predictions when generating larger scenes.
+To encourage meaningful occupancy, we apply a simple resampling strategy: whenever a predicted column is empty, we retry generation up to a fixed number of times.
+We analyze quality degradation and the effect of this strategy in \cref{fig:degradation}.
+As expected for autoregressive sampling, quality gradually deteriorates with increasing distance from the initial chunk as prediction errors accumulate.
+Resampling helps mitigate this effect by preventing geometry from drifting into empty or out-of-distribution regions, thereby delaying the onset of degradation.
+We evaluate the performance with maximum retires set to 0, 5, and 15.
+While 15 retries further improves quality and delays degradation, we use 5 retries by default as a more computationally efficient trade-off.

+Interestingly, degradation is substantially stronger along the $x$ direction than along $y$.
+We attribute this asymmetry to the $xyz$ serialization order: extending a scene along $y$ remains relatively local in the token sequence, whereas extending it along $x$ requires larger spatial jumps.
+We additionally experimented with a hard constraint that restricts predictions to the current or next column, effectively enforcing full occupancy.
+This performed poorly in practice, likely because it prevents the model from predicting empty regions even when they are substantially more probable than occupied ones.